Pineapple-Soup/autochemlab/README.md

-# Autolab
+# AutoChemLab
-A tool to fill out reagent tables for Organic Chemistry Labs at UCR
+A tool to automatically fill out reagent tables from Organic Chemistry Labs at UCR